wp-plugins/terribl/readme.txt

 == Changelog ==

+= 1.1.11.16 =
+* Added In-Bound Link Verification to validate that a Referer actually has a link to your site on their page.
+* Improved the reports and added styles to the stats page.

 = 1.1.11.12 =
 * Added more error checking to create tables that were not created when you upgraded.